ic4l4s9c/mem02/README.md

   <img src="https://contrib.rocks/image?repo=mem0ai/mem0" />
 </a>

-## Anonymous Telemetry
+## Telemetry Removed

-We collect anonymous usage metrics to enhance our package's quality and user experience.
-This includes data like feature usage frequency and system info, but never personal details.
-The data helps us prioritize improvements and ensure compatibility.
-If you wish to opt-out, set the environment variable MEM0_TELEMETRY=false.
-We prioritize data security and don't share this data externally.
+This fork was created to remove all data collection because telemetry should never be opt-out.
+If you wish to opt in, use the original package instead.

 ## License